 How a flasher functions is simple.
-Power is switched off and on according to heat built up in the resistance wire inside the flasher.
-As soon as the current is drawn through the flasher, as when the turn signal or hazard switch is activated, the resistance wire heats up and contacts the output side of the flasher.
-This contact passes power through the flasher, into the switch and to the turn signal lamp(s).
-Once this contact is made, the resistance wire is no longer resisting any current, so it begins to cool; this cooling causes the flasher to lose contact.
-This loss of contact means that there is no longer any current going to the switch, causing the turn signal light to turn off.
+Power is switched off and on according to longer any current going to the switch, causing the turn signal light to turn off.
 Once contact is lost, the resistance wire begins heating up and the entire process starts over again until the turn signal switch or hazard switch is disengaged